SoftDevJohn/my-simple-git-maven-project/docs/HOW_THIS_PROJECT_WAS_CREATED.md

-Create a repositor
+# How this project was created

+This document details how this project was created.

-Create an empty GIT hub repository as:
+# Create an empty repository on Github

-SoftDevJohn/my-simple-git-maven-project and get the address as:
+Create the empty Github repository as: SoftDevJohn/my-simple-git-maven-project and get the address as:

 https://github.com/SoftDevJohn/my-simple-git-maven-project.git

-# Create a maven project on Computer
+# Create a maven project on my Computer

 Create the Maven project as: